 SIN COS TAN Trust

 SIN COS TAN is the new mathematically charged project of ace producer Jori Hulkkonen and VILLA NAH’s Juho Paalosmaa, “a synthesized duo of great promise, broken dreams, and long nights”.
 They have certainly delivered with ‘Trust’, all draped in melancholy with emotive vocals haunted by the ghost of Billy Mackenzie.
-This is subtle, hypnotic dance music with driving bass sequences reminiscent of VISAGE’s ‘The Anvil.
-With its layered strings, sampled cimbalom and Cold War dramatics, it is one of the songs of the year.
+This is subtle, hypnotic dance music with layered strings, sampled cimbalom and Cold War dramatics, it is one of the songs of the year.

-Available on the CD ‘Sin Cos Tan’ via Solina (Europe) and Sugarcane Recordings (Rest of World)
+Available on the album ‘Sin Cos Tan’ via Solina (Europe) and Sugarcane Recordings (Rest of World)

 Available on the download EP ‘I Am The Rain’ via Dead Rat Recordings.

 STRANGERS have been perilously close to COLDPLAY territory on occasions.
 But on ‘Safe/Pain’, a moody slice of sweeping synth noir with a lonely piano intro, the big surprise comes when a series of rave stabs cut in for the ultimate euphoric lift, crossed with a bit of dubstep!
 The BBC loved ‘Safe/Pain’ and used it for a clip compiling Team GB’s immense cycling achievements at the end of the London 2012 Olympics.
 Following prestigious support slots with BLANCMANGE and CLAUDIA BRÜCKEN under their belt, David Maddox-Jones, Raife Hacking and Piers Sherwood Roberts are well on their way!